signothecat/gitmoji-commit-message-template/README.md

 # └ Begin a project
 ```

-## How to set the template
+## How to use the template?
+First, create `~/.gitmessage` (name and location optional) by `touch`.<br>
+Then, copy the template and paste it into created file.<br>
-Use this as `~/.gitmessage` (name and location optional), and set that file as a template in git config in following steps:
+Lastly, set that file as a template in git config.<br>

 ```
 touch ~/.gitmessage.txt
 git config --global commit.template ~/.gitmessage.txt
 ```

+You are ready! 🎉<br>
+Uncomment out the line for use to write a comment!